 At Delft Circuits we have a multi-discplinary team with backgrounds varying from design engineering, to chemistry, to high-performance computational physics, theoretical physics and process technology.
-This together with about two decades experience in cryogenic circuit technologies in the fields of superconducting- and topological-quantum computing, enables us to create products for the most challenging applications.
+This together with about two decades of accumulated experience in quantum research and cryogenic circuit technologies in the fields of superconducting- and topological-quantum computing, enables us to create products for the most challenging applications.

 Quantum technologies operating in the coldest environments in the universe require thorough understanding of the underlaying electro- and thermodynamics combined with excellent control over the fabrication processes and materials.
 All coming from our own backgrounds we were attracted to this exciting field of quantum technologies, where engineering is the most challenging.

 Delft Circuits has in-house fabrication and pilot-production facility of 150 m2.
 There we have a complete process facility to fabricate multi-layer (super)conducting circuits on flexible circuits.
 Ranging from inspection, to various deposition and lithographic equipment and techniques, chemical processing and more.

 We have access to cryogenic and measurement equipment for thermal and electro/ microwave characterisation from room-temperature to 10 miliKelvin.

 In our building we have one of the largest research cleanrooms in Europe.
 Here we have access to most of the possible fabrication and inspection technologies.
 We can deposit many superconductors, metals and dielectrics through evaporation, sputtering, ALD, LPCVD, PECVD, etc. We have access to optical and ebeam lithography and inspection like AFM and SEM.
 With more than a decade experience in this cleanroom we are the ideal partner to fabricate your most challenging circuits.